How does this medication work? What will it do for me?

 Atrial fibrillation: This medication has been shown to increase the risk of atrial fibrillation (irregular heartbeat) in some clinical trials.
 Contact your doctor if you feel palpitations, a rapid and irregular heartbeat, dizziness, weakness, or shortness of breath.

-Atypical femur fracture: There is evidence that long term use of this class of medication may contribute to a type of rare fracture of the long bone in the thigh (femur).
+Atypical femur fracture: There is evidence that long-term use of this class of medication may contribute to a type of rare fracture of the long bone in the thigh (femur) without any form of injury.
 If you experience new or unusual pain in the groin, hip, or thigh area, contact your doctor as soon as possible.

 Deterioration of the jaw bone: People with cancer who are being treated with zoledronic acid (or other bisphosphonates) have a higher risk of developing osteonecrosis of the jaw (deterioration of the jaw bone).
 If you take zoledronic acid, report any pain, swelling, or infection of the jaw to your doctor, and avoid invasive dental procedures such as tooth extractions.